-In this tutorial, we will discuss how can we fetch and post tweets on Twitter using twitter API in Python?
+Summary: In this tutorial, we will learn to fetch and post tweets on Twitter using twitter API in Python.

-Once the account has been created and verified.
-Create an app by going here.
+After the account has been created and verified, create an app by going here.

-So select your app and go to the ‘keys and tokens’ section to get you API keys and tokens.
+Select your newly created app and go to the ‘keys and tokens’ section to get you API keys.

 $ pip install python-twitter

-import twitter into python script and paste your API keys and tokens details into the respective variable of the code given below.
+After successfully installing the library, paste your API keys and tokens details into the respective fields of the following script:

 import twitter #paste your API keys and token here consumer_key = 'your API Key' consumer_secret = 'your API secret key' access_token = 'your ACCESS Token' access_token_secret = 'your ACCESS Token Secret' api = twitter.Api(consumer_key=consumer_key, consumer_secret=consumer_secret, access_token_key=access_token, access_token_secret=access_token_secret) #fetch all tweets in your timeline and output them. all_tweets = api.GetHomeTimeline() print([s.text for s in all_tweets]) #fetch your tweets and output them. my_tweets = api.GetUserTimeline(api.VerifyCredentials().id) print([s.text for s in my_tweets])

-On carefully implementing the above steps and executing the code, you will be able to see your tweets as output.
+On carefully implementing all the steps, you will be able to see your tweets as program’s output.

 Post Tweets using Python

-Using the same API object you can post a tweet from your python code without logging into your Twitter account.
+Using the same API object, we can post a tweet from our python code as follows:

 tweet = "This is my next Tweet!" api.PostUpdate(tweet)

-postUpdate() method passing your tweet in string format as a parameter.
+postUpdate() method passing the tweet text as a parameter.

-Refer python-twitter documentation to know more about the functionality of the API.
+Refer to python-twitter documentation, to know more about the use of the Twitter API.